 Does Having Sensory Issues Mean a Child Has Autism or ADHD?

 Sensory issues or SPD are a separate neurological difficulty, and many children struggle with sensory challenges that don’t have Autism Spectrum Disorder (ASD) or Attention Deficient Hyperactivity Disorder (ADHD).
 However, it seems that at least 80% of kids with Autism also have a comorbidity with SPD, and 40% of kids with ADHD.

 It’s common to see these diagnoses together, but they are each their own stand alone neurological diagnosis.

-How to Help Kids with SPD and Sensory Issues: Treatment Options
+How to Help Kids with Sensory Issues: Treatment Options

 Kids that have Sensory Processing Disorder, or any sensory issues that are impacting their life may qualify for occupational therapy, even more specifically sensory integration therapy, which is done through a specially trained occupational therapist.

 This therapy usually takes place once a week and works to create more efficient neurological connections and pathways that change an individual’s sensory processing.

 Young children will often see the quickest results, as their brains are more plastic, or malleable.
 However, it is still possible to see these changes in older children as well.